• Skip to primary navigation

 The bright orange colour of Thai tea boba has an equally intriguing story.
 Foreigners who came to Thailand in the 19th century also brought their tea leaves with them.
 Domestic workers employed in these houses would brew the drink again rather than discard the leaves.

 As the colour faded, they would add tamarind and spices to make the drink more appealing.
-Another theory is that many restaurants added the orange colour to differentiate it from Thai coffee, which has the same orangey colouring.
+Another theory is that many restaurants added the orange colour to differentiate it from Thai coffee, which has the same orange colouring.

 Many Thai restaurants serve the drink in a tall glass.
 You will get it in a plastic cup if you buy it from street and market stalls in Thailand.
 As it became more popular worldwide, we also saw that people started to add other ingredients such as honey and cinnamon to the beverage.
 Some versions also have jelly pudding and ice cream, apart from pearls.